alban-read/M1-MICRO-FORTH/M1MicroForth.md

 A good example is that `1 + ` is slower than `1+` so if your word does `1 +` millions of times, this will have a performance impact.

 For this reason FORTH interpreters often come with dozens of little optimized words and this is no exception.
-DRUP is faster than DUP DROP.
+DRUP is faster than DUP DROP, a number of common word sequence have their own name.

 Primitive words are written in machine code and are faster than high level words written in FORTH.